Abdullah-Arshad03/Abdullah-Arshad03/README.md

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/abdullah-bin-arshad-6111a4241/)

 ## 🚀 About Me
 Hello there!
 My name is Abdullah Bin Arshad, and I'm a 3rd year Software Engineering student at Air University, Islamabad.
-I am passionate about front-end development and enjoy to create amazing web applications.
+I am passionate about Full stack development and enjoy to create amazing web applications.
 In Late 2021, I began my journey of learning web development through various online resources, custom projects.
 Dive deeper into the latest web technologies including front-end library React Js, and Back-end technologies like Node Js, Express Js, MongoDB (as Database).

 I strive to deliver beyond constraints and bring my best to every project.
 Whether it's designing a responsive layout or optimizing website speed, I am always up for a challenge.
 My GitHub repository showcases some of my personal and professional projects that I have worked on, using the latest web technologies.